prathamSharma25/PhotoTrans/README.md

      to English.
   3) OpenCV-Python - wrapper package for OpenCV python bindings.
 It is used to perform pre-processing functions such as grayscaling and          thresholding on uploaded images for better OCR performance.
   4) Pillow - Python Imaging Library.
 It provides support for opening, manipulating and saving many different image file formats.
+  5) Flask - a lightweight WSGI web application framework for Python.
+It is used to design the web application for the project.

 The web application utilises essential python functions defined for the processing operations.
 Python scripts and their functionality are described bellow: